Rogue River–Siskiyou National Forest: History

 The Siskiyou National Forest was established on October 5, 1906.
 On July 1, 1908, it absorbed Coquille National Forest and other lands.
-Rogue River National Forest traces its establishment back to the creation of the Ashland Forest Reserve on September 28, 1893, by the General Land Office.
+Rogue River National Forest traces its establishment back to the creation of the Ashland Forest Reserve on September 28, 1893, by the United States General Land Office.
 The lands were transferred to the Forest Service in 1906, and it became a National Forest on March 4, 1907.
 On July 1, 1908, Ashland was combined with other lands from Cascade, Klamath and Siskiyou National Forests to establish Crater National Forest.
 On July 18, 1915, part of Paulina National Forest was added, and on July 9, 1932, the name was changed to Rogue River.

 World War II bombing

 On September 9, 1942, an airplane dropped bombs on Mount Emily in the Siskiyou National Forest, turned around, and flew back over the Pacific Ocean.
 The bombs exploded and started a fire, which was put out by several forest service employees.
 Bomb fragments were said to have Japanese markings.
 Stewart Holbrook vividly described this event in his essay "First Bomb".
 It was later confirmed that the plane was indeed Japanese, and the incident became known as the Lookout Air Raids.
 It was the second bombing of the continental United States by an enemy aircraft, three months after the air attack by Japan on Dutch Harbor three months earlier on June 3–4.